licitdev/docs/configuration/data-model/collections.md

 	<source src="" type="video/mp4" />
 </video>

-To configure a Collection, follow these steps.
+To configure a collection, follow these steps.

-1. Navigate to **Settings > Data Model** and click the desired Collection.\
+1. Navigate to **Settings > Data Model** and click the desired collection.\
-   The Collection's Configuration Page will open.
+   The collection's configuration page will open.
-2. Make Configurations as desired.
+2. Make configurations as desired.
 3. Click <span mi btn>check</span> to confirm.

 The configuration options available on this page are broken into the following six categories.